BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 general contracting and design related expert designations, the Springboro, Ohio Construction Expert Directory delivers a wide range of trial support and consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related litigation support and expert witness services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-Utilizing in house resources which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings national experience and local capabilities to Springboro and the surrounding areas.
+Drawing from more than 4500 general contracting and design related expert designations, the Springboro, Ohio Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims investigation and expert services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+Utilizing captive resources which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Springboro and the surrounding areas.

 Construction Expert Witness News & Info